Library Science, M.S.

 CURRICULUM NOTE:

-• Relevant substitutions (up to nine hours) among the focused courses will be allowed with permission from both the MSLS program and the academic unit providing substitutions.
+• Relevant substitutions (up to nine hours) among the elective courses will be allowed with permission from both the MSLS program and the academic unit providing substitutions.

 Plan of Study

-The core and focused LSC courses below will always be offered in the terms listed.
+The courses below will always be offered in the terms listed.
 A student may enter the program in the fall, spring, or summer.

 Plan of Study Grid